park-bench/torwatchdog/README.md

 4. Run `apt install /path/to/package.deb` to install the package.
 The daemon will attempt to start and fail.
 (This is expected.)
 5. Copy or rename the example configuration file `/etc/torwatchdog/torwatchdog.conf.example` to `/etc/torwatchdog/torwatchdog.conf`.
-Edit this file to enter the URL that should be monitored.
-Other settings can also be modified.
 6. Change the ownership and permissions of the configuration file:
 ```
 chown root:torwatchdog /etc/torwatchdog/torwatchdog.conf
 chmod u=rw,g=r,o= /etc/torwatchdog/torwatchdog.conf
 ```
+7. Edit `/etc/torwatchdog/torwatchdog.conf` to enter the URL that should be monitored.
+Other settings can also be modified.
-7. To ease system maintenance, add `torwatchdog` as a supplemental group to administrative users.
+8. To ease system maintenance, add `torwatchdog` as a supplemental group to administrative users.
 Doing this will allow these users to view torwatchdog log files.
-8. Restart the daemon with `systemctl restart torwatchdog`.
+9. Restart the daemon with `systemctl restart torwatchdog`.
 If the configuration file is valid, named correctly, and has the correct file permissions, the service will start successfully.